wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (2) This section is subject to [sections 54C][108] and [54D][109].

-    Section 54B: inserted, on 5 May 2003, by [section 27][217] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 54B: replaced, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 54C Extension of time for person other than inspector to lay information
+##### 54C Extension of time for person other than inspector to file charging document

 *   (1) This section applies if---